fdlogic/Web_server/README.md

 ### Install and configure Apache

-With this bash file, we can install an configure some parameters.
+With this bash file, we can install and configure some parameters.
 For this, first we make a update and the and upgrade.
 After that, we make the insallation of the Apache.

 ### For install Apache2 in Linux (RPI):